trdroid/Android-Sample-Apps/WeatherApp/README.md

 **Snapshot**

 ![](_misc/Snapshot%20with%20button%20to%20refetch%20weather%20data.png)

+**Points to remember**

+When an app has to make a network call, it has to
+1. Declare for permission in the manifest to make a network call
+2. Has to be executed on a non-UI thread

 Running the app and hitting the "Refresh Weather Data" button resulted in the following because the app is not given the permission to access the internet.